jhrudey/data-classification/README.md

 bivtooltext.Rmd
 * index.html, main.js, style.css contain the main components of the interactive tool
-* this tool also utilizes bootstrap functionality, which one can download and use locally, as done with this tool through bootstrap-4.3.1-dist and jquery-3.3.1.slim.min.js, or one use the boostrap CDN
+* this tool also utilizes bootstrap functionality, which one can download and use locally, as done with this tool through bootstrap-4.3.1-dist and jquery-3.3.1.slim.min.js, or one can use the bootstrap CDN
 * print.min.js was also downloaded locally in order to print the form, but can also be accessed via CDN, npm and so forth

 In the text of this document, a specific university name is used because this tool was designed with that university in mind.